jbloomer/SnipeIT-PythonAPI/README.md

   - [ ] Custom Fieldsets

 ## Release History
+* 0.5
+  * Creating Support for Consumable API Calls
+    * Added get() method to get JSON dump of Consumables
+    * Added create() method to add new items to Consumables
+    * Added getID() method to get the ID of a specified consumable
+    * Added viewID() method to get details of a specific consumable
   * 0.4
     * Creating Support for Accessory API Calls
       * Added get() method to get JSON dump of AccessoriesID